 Motors Liquidation Company was formerly General Motors Corporation.
 Many other companies have active asbestos trust funds as well.

-View our complete list of asbestos trust funds companies to learn more.
+View our complete list of asbestos trust fund companies to learn more.

 If a manufacturer of asbestos-containing products doesn’t have a trust fund, it typically means one of three things.

 Manufacturers will not have trust funds if they: